lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/Where/endsWith.md

-Where::endsWith — Alias of the likePost method.
+Where::endsWith — Alias of the likePre method.